Develop an application behaviour for external API call

 1. Introduction

-After you have completed the Beginner Tutorial, whose result is a functional order management application, this tutorial focus on the usage of application behaviours on the existing Purchase Order Document.
+After you have completed the Advanced Tutorial, whose result is a functional order management application, this tutorial focus on the usage of application behaviours on the existing Purchase Order Document.

 In this example, we’ll be adding an external API that will fetch the current currency values and exchange rates, and we’ll add that valuable decision making information directly into the purchase order process.